mliotta/Open-XML-SDK/API_PROPOSAL.md

 ### Oracle Validation Pattern

-We've implemented comprehensive testing using Excel as the oracle:
+"Oracle Validation" means using real Excel as the ground truth and diffing against it:

-1. **Generate test file** with 650+ formula test cases covering all function categories
+1. **Generate test workbook** - Create an .xlsx file with 650+ formulas covering all supported function categories, including nested formulas, edge cases, and error conditions
-2. **Open in Excel** and let it calculate all formulas (blessing the results)
+2. **Let Excel compute everything** - Open the workbook in Excel and let it recalculate all formulas.
+Excel writes the evaluated results back into the file as cached values (the `v` element alongside the `f` formula element).
+This "blesses" the workbook.
-3. **Save blessed file** with Excel's calculated values
+3. **Save the blessed file** - The workbook now contains Excel's computed values as the oracle reference
-4. **Compare** our evaluator's results against Excel's results
+4. **Compare evaluator vs Excel** - The formula engine loads the same workbook, evaluates each formula, and compares its computed `CellValue` to the value Excel stored.
+Any mismatch is a failing test.

+In short:
+- **Oracle** = Excel's own calculation engine
+- **Validation** = Asserting the evaluator produces identical results to Excel's cached values
+- **Pattern** = The repeatable workflow: generate → bless in Excel → save → compare

+This proves the implementation actually behaves like Excel, not just "passes some hand-written unit tests."

 Current test results:
 - 650+ test cases across all function categories
 - Validates simple to highly complex nested formulas (5+ nesting levels)
 - Tests edge cases, error conditions, and Excel-specific behaviors
+- Runs across platforms (Windows, Linux, macOS) and frameworks (.NET Framework, .NET Standard, .NET 8) in CI

 ### Continuous Integration